-So, the photographers behind the Dreamlove lens have finally found themselves on the other side! :) Max and I got married on Snow Pond (which also happens to be in our backyard) on October 15th of 2011 and we’re just now getting around to sharing some of our favorite pictures from the day.
+So, the photographers behind the Dreamlove lens have finally found themselves on the other side! :) Max and I had a rustic canoe wedding on Snow Pond (which also happens to be in our backyard) on October 15th of 2011 and we’re just now getting around to sharing some of our favorite pictures from the day.
 Of course, the first obvious question is, “Who was YOUR photographer?!?”… and for us, it was the easiest decision of all.
-Our friend and fabulous photographer Yoon Byun of the Boston Globe documented our day.
+Our friend and fabulous photographer Yoon Byun documented our day.
 The majority of photos in this post are his, although family and friends also contributed… all credits will be listed at the bottom of this post.

 We spent a few months just being blissfully engaged… and then started wrapping our heads around having an actual wedding.
 We knew that we wanted a smaller wedding, and after looking at venue after venue, we decided that everything we were looking for was literally, right in our own backyard.
 Usually when people ask us about our own wedding, we tell them we were married on the pond behind our house.
 Then they say, “Oh that’s nice!
 On the shore of the pond…” and we reply, “Actually, no…. we really got married ON the pond.
 On a dock, with our guests in canoes!”
 Our good friends and neighbors Tom and Hili offered their large dock for our ceremonial vessel… and everyone helped decorate the dock with arched trees and gorgeous bows of colorful leaves and berries from our property.
 We had guests pair off and canoe out to the dock… and we even had Max’s guitar teacher canoe out and play some of our favorite songs as my dad rowed me to the dock in our neighbor’s vintage wooden rowboat!
 It certainly was an alternative ceremony, and despite being blown from the center of the pond all the way to the end, we wouldn’t dream of having done it any other way.
 Everyone at our wedding helped make our day amazing in one way or another, and we are so grateful for that.

 And although I could go on about detail after detail that I loved about our day… when I look back on everything, the one thing that makes my heart swoon the most, were hearing Max’s vows to me.
 It’s amazing how much work I felt like I put into every little detail… the decoration, the food, the invitations… and looking back, I now realize that this one tiny thing – deciding to write our own vows – is what meant the most to me on our wedding day.
-It really drives home the fact that a wedding is about two people promising to take on the world together, and professing their love out loud.
-The Viewmasters were cool, but nothing compared to that. ;)
+Which just goes to show that a wedding is about two people promising to take on the world together, and professing their love out loud.
+The Viewmasters were cool, but nothing compared to that.

 Photography – Yoon Byun